 Please note that annual project hours charged per person - especially if the person is involved in several funded projects simultaneously - must not exceed the annual working hours used as the denominator.
-Likewise, where persons are simultaneously employed by different funding recipients, the hours charged per year may not exceed the denominator for all funded projects in which that person is involved.
-The total personnel costs charged for funded projects (e.g. FFG, EU, aws, FWF, federal provinces) must not exceed the costs as per the annual wage account.
-It must be ensured that an overall annual evaluation for each funding recipient can be carried out across all funded projects.
+Persons employed by different funding recipients can be charged at a maximum rate of 1,720 or 1,290 hours per year for all funded projects in which that person is involved.
+The personnel costs charged for funded projects (e.g. FFG, EU, aws, FWF, federal provinces) must not exceed the costs as per the annual wage account.